-- To be eligible to apply for a CMF Award, an Applicant must be either: - A certified Community Development Financial Institution (CDFI) that - 1.
+- To be eligible to apply for a CMF Award, an Applicant must be either: - A certified Community Development Financial Institution (CDFI) that: - 1.
 Must be certified by the CDFI Fund by the date the NOFA was published in the Federal Register. - 2.
-Has NOT been notified by the CDFI Fund that its CDFI certification is in default or has been terminated.
+Has NOT been notified by the CDFI Fund in writing with a final determination letter that its CDFI certification has been terminated.